 The region where the Project is located is topographically mountainous and rugged.
 Therefore, it can be assumed that these characteristics can provide natural barrier effect for some projects.
 On the other hand, the impact has been determined according to the worst-case scenario, that is, all projects will be in the construction phase at the same time.
 However, it is foreseen that projects will not start construction at the same time and there will be limited overlap between construction phase of projects.
-Besides as the mitigation measures identified in Section 7.1.2, if the construction phases of one or more projects overlap, Kalyon Enerji will plan construction activities (if possible together with the other project companies) to minimise the adverse noise impacts on receptors through measures such as scheduling of noise generating activities.
+Besides as the mitigation measures identified in Section 7.1.2, if the construction phases of one or more projects overlap, Kalyon Enerji will plan construction activities (if possible together with the other project companies) to minimise the adverse noise impacts on receptors (especially Kadıköy village and Duzik Hamlet) through measures such as scheduling of noise generating activities.
+Additionally, developers of five SPPs established a consortium and planning is conducted together with the other consortium members.
 In this context, the expected cumulative impact will be low.

-9.5.2 Air Quality
+9.2.5.2 Air Quality